-If you're planning to get on to or move up the property ladder, there is plenty to think about.
+If you're planning to start the process of buying a house, there is plenty to think about.
 Here we break it down to help you get ahead with your property purchase.

 Decided that this is the year to buy a new place?
-It's a great goal to have set yourself, but there's some work involved in making it actually happen.
+It's a great goal to have set yourself, but there's some work involved in the process of buying a house to make it actually happen.

 Here we guide you through the whole journey from getting your finances in shape to having your offer accepted, and appointing a solicitor through to exchange and completion.